-EA Sports has gone trailer-crazy in the last few weeks, so we now have four separate insights into what this autumn's game will bring.
-July's Official Reveal Trailer doesn't reveal much with regards to gameplay, but we do get a look at the stunning graphics that will be coming to the PS5 and Xbox Series X.
+EA Sports went trailer-crazy in the run-up to release, so there are five separate videos available to watch on YouTube.
+July's Official Reveal Trailer didn't show much with regards to gameplay, but we did get a look at the stunning graphics coming to the PS5 and Xbox Series X.

-Career mode is also getting plenty of attention this year:
+Career mode seems to be getting plenty of attention this year:

 Back in June, our first look at the game came courtesy of a flashy joint teaser with Madden 21, showing off how both will look on next-gen consoles.

 There's even a new celebrations trailer with the likes of Cry Baby, Selfie and Erling Haaland's "Peace" all being added.

 How to upgrade FIFA 21 to next-gen consoles

 EA has confirmed that anyone who has bought FIFA 21 for the PS4 or Xbox One will be entitled to upgrade to the next-gen version for free, in a scheme it calls Dual Entitlement, but it's a little more complicated than that.

 First up, you're only eligible to upgrade the game up until the release of FIFA 22 - once that game is out, the free upgrades will stop working.